On the role of clustering in Personalized PageRank estimation: Proof of Theorem

+We next turn to Algorithm \ref{algApproxPR}.
 As mentioned in the main text, Algorithm \ref{algApproxPR} changes the termination criteria from the algorithm originally defined in \cite{andersen2006local}; for clarify, we include the original definition in Algorithm \ref{algApproxPROriginal}.
 Here we use tilde marks to distinguish quantities from those in Algorithm \ref{algApproxPR}, and we explicitly indicate iteration number $k$ to improve clarity of the arguments to follow.
-Note that, besides these notational changes, the only difference between Algorithms \ref{algApproxPR} and \ref{algApproxPROriginal} is the termination criteria.
+Besides these notational changes, the only difference between Algorithms \ref{algApproxPR} and \ref{algApproxPROriginal} is the termination criteria.

 With this notation in place, the complexity of Algorithm \ref{algApproxPROriginal} can be bounded as follows (using arguments from \cite{andersen2006local}).
 First, observe that for any iteration $k$,